edwardcrupi/swen40004/Assignment1.md

 -
 Tests run at essentially arbitrary combinations of inputs, systematic parameter sweeps would be better -
-Discuss inherent bias to birth to left of agent if matrix is sparse due to reproduce function's implementation. (looks for empty space at left first)
+The Java implementation has an inherent bias to birth to left of agent if matrix is sparse due to reproduce function's implementation (looks for empty space at left first).

 #References